MadibaGroup/2024-Gadgets/content/docs/background/poly-iop.md

 The values $c_i$ are called coefficients.
 Different arrays of data will (depending on how data is encoded, next) result in different coefficients and thus different polynomials.
 The degree of the polynomial is the largest exponent.
 So the polynomial above has degree 4 and thus will have 5 coefficients and 5 terms of the form $c_i\cdot\square^i$ (including $i=0$).
 Sometimes the coefficient will be zero: the term is thus not written down but in a list of coefficients, it will be included as a 0.

-The main question to tackle is how to "encode" a array of integers into a polynomial.
+The main question to tackle is how to "encode" an array of integers into a polynomial.
 This is generally done one of three ways:

 1. Coefficients
 2. Evaluation Points